 FA: Right.
 We were on the wrong side of the street.
 Yeah, fortunately.

-KSW: But this club was gonna be, at one time was gonna be rebuilt.
+KSW: But this club was going to be, at one time was gonna be rebuilt.
 And it would’ve been on the lot where St. Joseph’s Church is on the Beltline.
 That’s where their plans were headed.

 NB: Initially this Clubhouse.

 TB: If the question is, what [of] those do we miss, we miss [them] all.

 SM: It’s still there, but it’s not like it was.

 KSW: It’s not a city park like we had.

 AUDIENCE MEMBER 3: Losing your identity.
 The whole Italian identity.

 AUDIENCE MEMBER 4: No sense of family.
 The whole area was family.